Court Moor Community Playgroup

 Visual timetables, choice boards, now and next boards and social stories are created for individual children where necessary.

 - How is the decision made about what type and how much support my child/young person will receive?

-At Court Moor Playgroup we pride ourselves on working in partnership with all of our parents.
+At Court Moor Community Playgroup we pride ourselves on working in partnership with all of our parents.
 Alongside your child’s key companion, you will work to establish if any additional support is required and a decision will be made jointly.
-The Playgroup’s SENCo will assist the key companion in completing an individual education plan for your child which will immediately be put in place and will be supported by the rest of the team.
-We will aim for your child to become independent within the environment The plan will then be reviewed on a termly basis with yourselves.
-Through the observation process linked to the EYFS ages and stages of development, and in discussion with you, the key companion, the setting Leader, (SENCo) and the Group Setting Manager we will identify what support is required.
-Ongoing Partnerships with you and outside agencies and ourselves will support the discussion of progress.
-Our SENCo will give advice on meeting your child's needs within the playgroup in consultation with you and other professionals when necessary with your permission.
-Our SENCo will advise you on the process of applying for extra support All staff within the setting will ensure all staff working with your child know your child's strengths and needs and how to support them.
+The Playgroup’s SENDCo/SENDCo Support will assist the key companion in completing an individual education plan for your child which will immediately be put in place and will be supported by the rest of the team with the aim that your child will become independent within the environment.
+The plan will then be reviewed on a termly basis with parents.

 - How are parents involved in the setting/school/college?
 How can I be involved?